“When Mental Fatigue Sinks Its Claws in to My ADHD Brain…”

 Mental fatigue is not about forgetting to transfer the laundry or thaw the chicken for dinner.
 It is not finding your phone in the fridge or your keys in the trash.
 It is not a temporary albeit embarrassing slip up.
-It is debilitating and it not at all rare, it turns out, nine months into a pandemic.
+It is debilitating and it not at all rare, it turns out, months into a pandemic.

 When mental fatigue sinks its claws into my ADHD brain, my energy levels decline while my procrastination increases.
 Sleep is unattainable.
 Exhaustion permeates every muscle of my body.
 Negative thoughts spiral out of control.
 Getting out of bed requires a Herculean effort.
-I carry an invisible 50-pound weight on my back.
+I carry an invisible 50-pound load on my back.
 And I hate myself for feeling this way, but I can’t shake it off, no matter how hard I try.

 Mental fatigue is not just mental, it turns out.
 It is physical, emotional, and psychological.

 Physically, my muscles move as if pushing through a swamp of peanut butter.
 Likewise, my brain slips into delay mode – everything moves more slowly, which is actually quite disconcerting when your mind is usually spinning, calculating, and creating.
 Lately, my ADHD mind is like a dead car battery that keeps grinding and whining, but never turning over.
 I need a jump start to awaken my idle mind.

 Stress overload, fear of an unknown future, worries about the health of your loved ones and yourself, sleeplessness, and emotional bombardment all cause fatigue.
 They also define these last years for many of us.